An Outlook on Legal Technology: Services, Software, and Trends

 3. Soluno - Legal Accounting Software

 If you need software that can handle numbers, Soluno is what your law firm is missing.
-From accounting, billing, and taxes, Soluno is a trust-compliant legal technology company that gives you a way to keep your books in check.
+From accounting, to billing, and taxes, Soluno is a trust-compliant company that gives you a way to keep your books in check.
 It can even integrate with popular practice management software like Clio, making it easier to maintain a seamless workflow.

 4. Logikcull - Drag & Drop Investigations & Disputes